Quantum dynamics in symmetry-breaking states of correlated electrons: Antiferromagnetic phase: Introduction

-The aim of this paper is to present a scheme for consistently continuing the dynamical approximations with the dynamical, frequency- and momentum-dependent self-energy from the high-temperature phase to the symmetry-breaking phases of correlated electron systems.
+This paper presents a scheme for consistently extending approximations with the self-energy determined from the Schwinger-Dyson equation with a singular two-particle vertex from the high-temperature phase to the symmetry-breaking phases of correlated electron systems.
 We analyze the contributions to the thermodynamic potential from the anomalous Green functions within the thermodynamically consistent renormalization scheme of Baym and Kadanoff \cite{Baym:1961aa,Baym:1962aa}.
-We find that the anomalous terms not vanishing at the critical point of the high-temperature susceptibility do not guarantee the conservation of the number of electrons and holes in closed systems and must be suppressed to restore continuity at the transition point.
+We find that the anomalous terms that do not vanish at the critical point of the high-temperature susceptibility do not guarantee the conservation of the number of electrons and holes in closed systems and must be suppressed to restore continuity at the transition point.
 We demonstrate the general scheme on a dynamical mean-field approximation of the Hubbard model and show how many-body quantum dynamics affects the structure of the antiferromagnetic phase.
+We thereby disclose a previously unnoticed two-gap structure in the zero-temperature spectral function.